ManiAm/raspi-enviro-watch/README.md

 ## Home Network Deployment

 In my home network, I am adopting the single collector setup approach.
 A dedicated Raspberry Pi node (`Ares`) acts as the central BLE data collector, passively listening for advertisements from all nearby LYWSD03MMC sensors.
-I currently have seven BLE sensors placed throughout the house, including one located outside to monitor outdoor temperature and humidity conditions.
+I currently have eight BLE sensors placed throughout the house, including one located outside to monitor outdoor temperature and humidity conditions.
 Instead of storing the collected data locally, I forward the decoded data to an external InfluxDB database hosted on a different Raspberry Pi node (`Zeus`), within my cluster.

 <img src="pics/home_design.png" alt="segment" width="450">